h3rald/mn/docs/learn-extending.md

 ## Embedding mn in your Nim program

-If you'd like to use {{m}} as a scripting language within your own program, and maybe extend it by implementing additional symbols, you can use mn as a Nim library.
+If you'd like to use {{m}} as a scripting language within your own program, and maybe extend it by implementing additional symbols, you can use {{m}} as a Nim library.

 To do so: